 If you own any external storage media, there are times you may need to run disk checks on it.
 This is done through the built-in tool of Windows called CHKDSK or Check Disk Utility.
 It makes use of a command-line process to perform scans on disks and partitions.
 However, you may unexpectedly come across errors while doing this check.
 In this article, you’ll find 3 sure fixes to errors regarding your device’s disk checks.

-One of the most commonly encountered errors in CHKDSK is performing scans on read-only device.
+One of the most commonly encountered errors in CHKDSK is performing scans on a read-only device.
 This prevents users from applying any changes within the storage media.
 It could also be in an error telling you that the drive is write-protected.
 This means that the only thing you could do with your device is read and copy the files within it.
 It doesn’t allow users to add any data or delete any files.

-There are many possible causes for this error occurring in your device.
+There are many possible causes of this error occurring in your device.
 It could be that the storage device is currently being in use (a file within the device is open or copying to another location).
 It could also be due to the partition being set to read-only mode.
-Also, it could als occur if Check Disk Utility is launched in system drive.
+Also, it could occur if Check Disk Utility is launched in system drive.

-Often times CHKDSK doesn’t run because the drive or partition of concern is being used at the current moment.CheckDiskUtility will ask you if you want to schedule the disk check the next time you start up your computer.
+Often CHKDSK doesn’t run because the drive or partition of concern is being used at the current moment.CheckDiskUtility will ask you if you want to schedule the disk check the next time you start up your computer.
 This can be done by following these steps:

 NOTE: c in the command stands for the drive name or letter of your chosen disk.

 Replace this with the drive letter you’re trying to scan.